camroach87/gefcom2017/README.md

 ## Questions

 * Am I using the correct CV approach?
 K-fold cross-validation.
+Yes ok.
+Bonsoo paper
 * Would combining a monthly forecast and normalised demand poe levels improve things?
+See monthly-consumption-forecasting doc.
+Subtract monthly average and then add back on using forecast.
+Normalisation will need to happen as well.
+Uncertainty - forecast hh model minus avg demand.
+Predict avg demand + uncertainty for avg demand x 1000.
+* L1 and L2 regularization with many lagged variables.
+Uncomfortable that this appears to work so well.

+* Is there a better way to code my residual bootstrap resampling?
+I'm not crazy - this seems reasonable
+* Regularization: Does scaling predictor variables matter that much?
+No prob
+* Response var: should I do a log transformation for positivity.
+Is that always best?